 "The best time to request a new credit card is before you've launched your business," he says.
 "That way, you're still employed and have income.
 In fact, while you still have a job, it might be a good idea to request several cards to give you flexibility."

 He also says to use credit card cards with zero-percent introductory interest rates on balance transfers, which provide flexibility and lower interest rates during the term of the promotional period.

 "With several cards at once, I would transfer the balance into my business bank account -- and now had the money to use to invest in the business.
 I was able to cobble together about $40,000 at one point," he says.

-New businesses would do well to follow the tips above to garner their first business credit card.
+New businesses would do well to follow the tips above when reviewing their first small business credit card offers.
 It's one of the most important moves you'll make with your fledgling business, and one that can set the financial tone for your firm for years to come.